 Jesus said, "I am the way, the truth, and the life, and no one comes to the Father but by me," (John 14:6).

-Instead of looking at thousands of religious systems and finding internal inconsistencies, facts that contradict the belief systems, or try and determine whether or not each is falsifiable, let's take a look at Christianity.
+Instead of looking at thousands of religious systems and finding internal inconsistencies, facts that contradict the belief systems or try to determine whether or not each is falsifiable, let's take a look at Christianity.
 Why?
-Because Jesus said that he alone was the way to God the Father.
+Because Jesus said that He alone was the way to God the Father.
 If Jesus is right, then all other religions are false since all other religions don't agree with what Jesus said.

 First, we have to make a point.
 It is not possible to prove beyond a shadow of a doubt that certain ancient historical events have occurred (since filming technology was not existent then).
 So, like any historical event, we examine the evidence and draw logical conclusions based on the evidence.
 After all, proof is reserved for logic and mathematics.
 Historical events are not subject to proof tests in logic and math, but they are subject to various evidences and logical examination.

 First of all, the New Testament Gospels were written before the end of the first century.
 The book of Acts is highly important in this regard since it is a written record of the historical events of the early church.
-Acts does not contain the significant date markers, such as the destruction of Jerusalem in 70 A.D., the persecution of Christians by Nero in 64 A.D., or the deaths of the apostle Paul and James each in 62.
-A.D.
-Therefore, it is logical to conclude that the book of Acts was written no later than 62 A.D. - otherwise it would have recorded these highly significant events.
-So, let's give the book of Acts a date of say 60 A.D.
+Acts does not contain the significant date markers, such as the destruction of Jerusalem in A.D.
+70, the persecution of Christians by Nero in A.D.
+64, or the deaths of the Apostle Paul and James each in A.D.
+62. Therefore, it is logical to conclude that the book of Acts was written no later than A.D.
+62, otherwise, it would have recorded these highly significant events.
+So, let's give the book of Acts a date of say A.D.
+60.

-Acts was written after the book of Luke, and according to most scholars Luke was written after Matthew which was probably written after Mark.
-Therefore, we have good evidence that the Gospels were written before 62 A.D., and since Jesus was crucified in 33 A.D. that means we have less than 30 years difference between the life of Christ and the records being written down by those who were there.
+Acts was written after the book of Luke, and according to most scholars, Luke was written after Matthew which was probably written after Mark.
+Therefore, we have good evidence that the Gospels were written before A.D.
+62, and since Jesus was crucified in A.D.
+33, that means we have less than 30 years difference between the life of Christ and the records being written down by those who were there.
 This also means there's not enough time for legend to creep into the accounts of Jesus' life, death, and resurrection.
 This is what is so significant.